 What to look for in a rowing machine

 So now you’re familiar with what a rowing machine is, what it does, and why it’s so beneficial to the body.
 So here are a few things you should consider before making your purchase.

 You want something compatible with your living space.
-If you’re living in a small flat, make sure you look at the specifications online to ensure your machine won’t take up your entire bedroom.
+If you’re living in a small flat, make sure you look at the specifications online to ensure your machine won’t take up the entire room.
 Also, think about how you will store your machine when you’re not using it.

-Do you have space in the garage or under the staircase?
+Do you have space in the garage or under the stairs?
 Maybe under your bed?
 Many of these rowers can collapse or fold together for transport and storage purposes.
-If you have a limited amount of room, a collapsible machine would be your best option.
+If you have minimal floor space, a collapsible machine would be your best option.

 Rowers come in a variety of different price points.
 Think about what features are absolutely necessary for you when selecting your model.
 While the higher end models do come with features like programmed workouts and Bluetooth capability, these options might not suit everyone.
 Though the lower end models don’t come with as many technological advancements, they can still help you get in shape.
 Also, consider how many people will be using the machine.
 If it’s just you, you can get away with choosing a lower-end machine.

 However, if other family members also want to use the rower, you’ll need invest in a sturdier option.

 There are four types of rowers on the market.
 They each use a different system of resistance and are as follows: